 Intensity predicts regulatory extent.
 Pro-hedonic emotion regulation (i.e., minimizing aversive experiences) suggests that a positive linear relationship should exist between negative affective intensity and effort to regulate that experience.
 If no association was found between the two variables, it may suggest errors in methodology.
 To assess this, we ran multilevel linear models specifying regulatory extent as our criterion variable, participant as a random intercept, and building fixed effects from a null model (ICC = 0.35).
 Our best performing model as determined by AIC comparison found person-centered emotional intensity to be a significant predictor of regulation extent (β = 0.31, 95% CI = [0.17, 0.46], p < 0.001), which suggests our paradigm elicited regulatory behaviors from participants as predicted.

 Intensity did not predict regulatory strategy usage.
 Using multilevel binary logistic regression models specifying regulation strategy usage as our criterion variable, participant as a random intercept, and building fixed effects from a null model (ICC = 0.70), we failed to find any model that performed better than our null model by AIC comparison.
 Our model using only emotional intensity to predict regulation strategy usage trended significant in the model comparison (p = 0.063).
-However, even if traditional statistical thresholds were loosened and the model was deemed superior to our null, within that model, we did not find that emotional intensity demonstrated predictive utility towards strategy usage in that model (OR = 1.83, 95% CI = [0.65, 3.2], p = 0.079).
+However, even if traditional statistical thresholds were loosened and the model was deemed superior to our null, within that model, we did not find that emotional intensity predicted strategy usage in that model (OR = 1.83, 95% CI = [0.65, 3.2], p = 0.079).

 Because of the previously noted discrepancy in granularity of capturing emotion and regulation, analyzing the relationship between individual emotions and event-level regulatory strategies may be missing stronger relationships between emotions and regulation that exist when analyzing data at the event-level only.
 As such, additional analyses were conducted using the average emotional intensity of each event to predict strategy choice as well as the sum of emotional intensity for each event to predict strategy usage.
-In both cases, multilevel binary logistic regressions failed to perform better than the null model (ICC = 0.28; Emotion Sum: p = 0.130; Emotion Average: p = 0.430) and none of the affective variables demonstrated predictive utility towards strategy usage, reinforcing the results of our primary analysis.
+In both cases, multilevel binary logistic regressions failed to perform better than the null model (ICC = 0.28; Emotion Sum: p = 0.130; Emotion Average: p = 0.430) and none of the affective variables predicted strategy usage, reinforcing the results of our primary analysis.
 Thus, regardless of whether emotions are considered individually or concurrently, we do not find evidence to support an association between affective intensity and ER strategy usage in this context.